f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 Update the full declaration document and ``POST`` the entire declaration to
    `/mgmt/shared/appsvcs/declare`.
-AS3 will perform a *diff* operation and apply delta changes to the BIG-IP system to achieve the desired state
+AS3 will perform a *diff* operation and apply delta changes to the BIG-IP system to achieve the desired state.

 #.
 Update an existing declaration by using the PATCH method along with
    ``RFC6902`` JSON patch commands.
 This allows you to edit the most recent declaration AS3 has deployed.
-Once the RFC6902 ``PATCH`` is applied the resulting full declaration is processed using the same *diff* operation as above
+Once the RFC6902 ``PATCH`` is applied the resulting full declaration is processed using the same *diff* operation as above.

    ..
 NOTE:: For more information on RFC6902 JSON Patching see
       http://jsonpatch.com